New training projects launched

 With almost 60 training projects already identified, Murex needed to turn its SMEs into a resource for creating training projects at scale.

-Because 360Learning’s project management tool is designed around collaborative learning, SMEs have clarity on a project’s learning objective, timeline, and context not available in external tools.
+Because 360Learning’s project management tool is designed around peer-driven upskilling, SMEs have clarity on a project’s learning objective, timeline, and context not available in external tools.
 When an L&D leader creates a project, they summarize the goal of the training project and assign tasks and deadlines to internal experts.
 L&D can also assign reviewers of the project to ensure all stakeholders have input on relevancy and accuracy.
 This streamlined workflow reduces bottlenecks from L&D.

 Producers know exactly which activities they are responsible for creating.
 From knowledge checks to videos, to slides or text, course authors are empowered to generate learner-centric content.
 If an author has a question, they can use the project forum to engage with other producers, reviewers, and admins.
 Visibility into blockers, contingencies, or project status means no surprises for any project team member.

 To date, Murex has involved 15% of its total workforce to create courses for its employees.
 Training projects range across every business function and average five producers per project.
 Because of the new-found transparency and collaboration, Murex’s teams were able to deliver a new training project every week.
 With project delivery this speedy, Murex can now adapt to changing business needs.

 “We bought 360Learning with a vision to enable and empower SME’s (regardless of their level) to be able to propagate their knowledge through our ecosystem.” - Zachary Pfau, Head of Digital Learning